Dallas Cowboys vs. Carolina Panthers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Sunday's over/under is 2.5 points lower than the two team's combined 53 points per game average.
+- Sunday's total is one point lower than the two team's combined 53 points per game average.

-- The 33 combined points per game that these two squads have allowed this season are 17.5 fewer than the 50.5 over/under in this contest.
+- These two squads combine to surrender 33 points per game, 19 fewer than this contest's over/under.

+- The Cowboys and their opponents have scored an average of 53.0 points per game in 2020, 1.0 more than Sunday's total.

 Cowboys stats and trends

-- In Dallas' three games this year, it has three wins against the spread.

-- Dallas' games this year have gone over the total in two out of three opportunities (66.7%).
+- Dallas' games this year have hit the over two times in three opportunities (66.7%).

-- The Cowboys average 20 more points per game (30) than the Panthers allow (10).
+- This year, the Cowboys average 20 more points per game (30) than the Panthers surrender (10).

-- When Dallas records more than 10 points, it is 3-0 against the spread and 2-1 overall.

-- When Dallas picks up over 191 yards, the team is 3-0 against the spread and 2-1 overall.
+- In games that Dallas picks up more than 191 yards, the team is 3-0 against the spread and 2-1 overall.

-- This year, the Cowboys have turned the ball over three times, while the Panthers have forced three.
+- The Cowboys have three turnovers this season, equal to the number of takeaways for the Panthers.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Panthers.